vedidev/android-profile/README.md

 ## Getting Started (With sources)

 1. Add the jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder to your project.
+Dependent on your integration you can keep or remove the jars for specific social platforms:
+  1. Facebook - `AndroidProfileFacebook.jar`

 1. Make the following changes to your AndroidManifest.xml: